TheOtherRolesAU/TheOtherRoles/README.md

 ## Camouflager
 ### **Team: Impostors**
 The Camouflager is an Impostor which can additionally activate a camouflage mode.\
-The camouflage mode lasts for 10s and while it is active, all player names/pets/hats\
+The camouflage mode lasts for x-seconds (configurable) and while it is active, all player names/pets/hats\
 are hidden and all players have the same color.\
 \
 **NOTE:**